coreboot/coreboot/Documentation/mainboard/lenovo/Sandy_Bridge_series.md

 ## Reducing Intel Managment Engine firmware size

 It is possible to reduce the Intel ME firmware size to free additional space for the `bios` region.
-This is usually refered to as *cleaning the ME* or *stripping the ME*.
+This is usually referred to as *cleaning the ME* or *stripping the ME*.
 After reducing the Intel ME firmware size you must modify the original IFD and then write a full ROM using an [external programmer].
-Have a look at the [me_cleaner] for more information.
+Have a look at [me_cleaner] for more information.

 Tests on Lenovo X220 showed no issues with a stripped ME firmware.